Welcome to ELS, conveniently located wherever you are.

 We aim to educate our students about who they are as learners and how to utilize their strengths to compensate for their learning struggles.
 Our coaches guide students in fine tuning their day-to-day habits and developing strategies to help them become independent learners and realize their true potential.
 Our parents are educated in every strategy taught to their children as well.

 Our team is made up of caring, collaborative professionals that believe in supporting the whole child, recognizing that without physical, emotional, and psychological health, education is less likely to take place.
-In addition, all of our tutors are either active or retired teachers with either a background in special education or extensive experience working with the special education population.
+In addition, all of our academic coaches are either active or retired teachers with either a background in special education or extensive experience working successfully with the special education population.

 Deborah Kelly - Assistant Director of Academic Support, Academic Coach